263man/EyeCanTell/README.md

 ![](assets/faces_attention.png)

-This is the official repository of **Video Face Manipulation Detection Through Ensemble of CNNs**, accepted to [ICPR2020](https://www.micc.unifi.it/icpr2020/) and currently available on [IEEExplore](https://ieeexplore.ieee.org/document/9412711) and [arXiv](https://arxiv.org/abs/2004.07676).

 Please note that we use only 32 frames per video.
 You can easily tweak this parameter in [extract_faces.py](extract_faces.py)

 ### Celeb-DF (v2)